mrhery/maui4hybrid/README.md

 # Different to Cordova?
 In cordova project, the www is stored as app's assets which it took few second for hacker to extract our HTML code.
 But in this MAUI4Hybrid, all codes are stored as Embedded Resource which it might took sometime to extract our site from the application.

 And since the www stored as Embedded Resource, so we only need a single www folder in MAUI project itself rather than put www folder on every platform (Android, iOS etc.).

+#  Usage Warning
+1. Always make sure all files under www folder are set it build action to "Embedded Resource".
+2. Every filename cannot has dual dot (.) like `jquery.min.js`, `aaa.bbb.html`.
+Must always change to single dot like `jquery.js`, `aaabbb.html` and so on.